mahuntington/django-notes/django.md

     age = models.IntegerField()
 ```

+You'll notice that `models.CharField` takes params like so: `max_length=32`.
+This is just a way to specify parameters to a function by name, as opposed to order

 Now let's set up a migration that will access our new `Contact` model and generate the necessary table in Postgres.
 In the terminal, run:

 ```